- Caring for the Patient With Cancer at Home: A Guide for Patients and Families

 - If you buy a wig before hair loss begins, the wig shop can better match your hair color and texture.
 Or you can cut a swatch of hair from the top front of your head, where hair is lightest, to use for matching.

-- If you are going to buy a wig, try on different styles until you find one that you really like.
+- If you are going to buy a wig, try on different styles until you find one you really like.
 Consider buying 2 wigs, one for everyday use and one for special occasions.

 - Wear a hat or scarf outdoors in cold weather to reduce the loss of body heat.